jonas-thn/gaussian-splatting-renderer/README.md

     linkStyle 1 stroke:#d33,stroke-width:2px,stroke-dasharray:5 5
 ```

-I utilized the `wgpu-3dgs-viewer` crate, which provides several core
+The `wgpu-3dgs-viewer` crate was utilized, which provides several core
 functionalities.
 First, a preprocessor calculates which splats are
 visible each frame and culls them before they are projected into camera
 space.
 Next, the radix sorter, built with compute shaders, orders the